Cotecna-Inspection/cotecna-material/projects/cm/README.md

   }
 ```

-#### Backdrop Demo
-This demo cannot be viewed in the Demo site as the Backdrop itself becomes a shell, but you can see how to use it in the [Github Repo](https://github.com/nereolopez/nereo-material-demo/tree/master/src/app/backdrop-demo).

 ### Banner
 This is the [Banner](https://material.io/design/components/banners.html) in Material Design docs.
 See the image below to understand it easily: